Oyster Recycling and Restoration Program

 These factors have contributed to the critical shortage of oyster shell used for planting purposes and sustaining oyster habitat.
 The state has been forced to purchase the majority of its oyster shell from out-of-state processors to supplement our stocks of shell for planting.
 In order for SCDNR to properly manage the state's shellfish resources and maintain these critical habitats, we must continue to maximize our efforts to recycle our oyster shells.
 Recycling your shells will help restore, preserve, and enhance the state's inshore marine habitat.

 A Harvestable & Renewable Resource: Each year tens of thousands of bushels are harvested recreationally and commercially.

 Estuarine Filters: Adult oysters filter up to 2.5 gallons of water per hour or up to 50 gallons per day.

 Habitat: Oysters build reefs which provide habitat for fish, shrimp, crabs, and other animals.
 They are an integral part of the marine ecosystem.
-There are 70 different species that frequent oyster reefs, including; Red Drum, Blue Crabs, Flounder, and Shrimp.
+There are nearly 120 different species that frequent oyster reefs, including; Red Drum, Blue Crabs, Flounder, and Shrimp.

 Erosion Control: Oyster reefs are natural breakwaters that absorb wave energy and protect marsh shorelines from erosion.